 “When my symptoms first occurred, I was diagnosed with the flu during June, July, and August during off-flu season.
 Doctors suspected that I was a hypochondriac.”

 “Sometimes it feels as if my body is shutting down on me.
-I think about going to the emergency room, not even able to make it to the car.
-I rarely decide to anyway, because every time I ever have gone for my invisible illnesses, they have never once been able to help me in any way.”
+Every time I ever have gone to the emergency room for my invisible illnesses, they have never once been able to help me in any way.”

 The cause of ME/CFS may vary from person to person.
 Some people became sick with ME/CFS following a sudden and severe flu-like illness.
 Others became sick with ME/CFS gradually over a period of months or years without noticing a specific cause.
 Research has shown that there is genetic, central nervous system, immune and metabolic factors involved in ME/CFS and scientists are studying these connections to develop diagnostic tests and treatments.
 Solve M.E. is actively supporting research on diagnosis and treatment.